tml/cadmus/src/Chapter-1/Part III: Variables.md

 ```

 ### Booleans
 A boolean is a variable that has two possible values - `true` or `false`.
-As before, you can convert between booleans and Strings:
+As before, you can convert between booleans and strings:

 ```java
 boolean myBoolean = true;